 Species Appropriate Foods

-If your dog is eating foods that do not complement their needs or address their sensitivities, then their digestive health will continue to suffer.
+If your dog is eating foods that do not complement their needs or address their sensitivities, then their digestive health will continue to suffer and they will experience upset stomachs.
+That is why it is imperative that we choose grain-free, limited ingredient dog food with fatty acids.
 Dogs show many carnivorous features, including a lack of necessity for heavy carbohydrate content in their diet.

 Try finding food that has low to moderate carbs, preferably from low-glycemic sources, like whole grains or legumes rather than corn or brewers rice.
 This will limit sugars and reduce the stress on their digestive system.